Bruce Highway—Cairns Southern Access Corridor—Stage 4: Kate Street to Aumuller Street

 Current works include:

-- widening of the Bruce Highway (Comport Street) between Aumuller and Fearnley Streets
+- Widening of the Bruce Highway (Comport Street) between Aumuller and Fearnley Streets is continuing

 2010Cairns Bruce Highway Master Plan released

 August 2018Contract awarded to Georgiou Koppen Joint Venture

 September 2019Chinaman Creek bridge construction commenced

 We are upgrading the Bruce Highway – Cairns Southern Access Corridor – from Kate Street (renamed Links Drive) to Aumuller Street.

 This is one of the busiest sections of the Bruce Highway in the Cairns region accommodating 35,000 vehicles per day.

 Improvements along this corridor will enhance travel and improve efficiency, providing better connections which means more reliable travel times for Cairns motorists.